aidansteele/aidansteele.github.io/_posts/2024-02-20-when-aws-invariants-are-not.md

 The second is this:

-> Also until [very recently][aws-blog] every role was always allowed to assume
+> Also until [very recently][aws-blog] roles implicitly trusted themselves from
+> a role trust policy perspective (so if they had identity-based permissions to
+> assume themselves, they could do so without an explicit grant in their trust
-> itself, which similarly allowed you to change your own role session name.
+> policy, or vice versa), which similarly allowed some roles to change their own
+> role session name.

 The AWS blog that Arkadiy links to actually briefly mentions that the implicit allowed self-assumption behaviour is **still present** for some roles - and it's